-I’m very glad I went back to Peru as I’d missed some very significant places the first time around.
+I’m very glad that I returned to Peru as I’d missed some very significant places the first time around.
 The North of Peru has some great historical sites so I knew that I’d made the right decision.
 My first stop was Chiclayo, a jumping off point for world-class museums.

 When I was in Chiclayo I couldn’t get my act together to see the sights after I got a taxi to the wrong place.
 In the end, I gave up and opted to go on a tour instead which was much more informative.

-On this tour, I visited the Huaca Rajada museum, the Museo de las Tumbas Reales de Sipan, and Bruning museum.
+On this tour, I visited the Huaca Rajada museum, the Museo Tumbas Reales de Sipán, and the Brüning museum.
 These sites are historically important as they contain relics of both the Moche and Sicán cultures.
-The Sipan and Bruning museums are in Lambayeque and HR is near Sipan confusingly.
+The Sipán and Brüning museums are in Lambayeque and HR is near Sipán confusingly.

 His tomb is considered ‘the richest tomb of the New World’ as he was buried with gold, silver, copper, ceramics, fabrics, shells, jewellery, knives, food, sacrificed animals, and 6 other people.
 I was glad I came to see such important history and I continued down to Trujillo to see more things that I’d missed.

-As if it wasn’t amazing enough that Trujillo is so close to Chan Chan, there is another incredible site here.
-There are the pyramids of the Sun and Moon.
-They are pre-Columbian structures and they were built by the Moche people.
+As if it wasn’t amazing enough that Trujillo is so close to Chan Chan, there is another incredible site here, namely the pyramids of the Sun and Moon.
+They are pre-Columbian structures and the Moche people built them.
 Huaca del Sol was made with 140 million bricks.
 It is believed that it is a ceremonial site as it contains graves.

-Nowadays the pyramids have been eroded away and covered in sand, if you were wondering why you hadn’t heard of them before.
-However, they do contain animal imagery which can still be seen.
-I liked them as they reminded me of something from Indiana Jones, I still had the same guide who I was bored of listening to at this point.
+If you were wondering why you hadn’t heard of them before, the pyramids have been eroded away and covered in sand.
+However, they do contain animal imagery that can still be seen.
+I liked them as they reminded me of something from Indiana Jones; I still had the same guide who I was bored of listening to at this point.

-In Trujillo, I stayed in a place that was described in the LP as ‘like Alcatraz’, it was the grottiest place I’d stayed in during the whole trip as most accommodation was of a good standard.
+In Trujillo, I stayed in a place that was described in the LP as ‘like Alcatraz’ and it was genuinely grottiest place I’d stayed in during the whole trip.
+I’ve been to Alcatraz so I can confirm the similarities.
 It was really cheap though so it had that going for it.
 I was happy to leave and get to Chachapoyas, but I had no idea how much hassle was in store for me for the rest of my Peruvian journey.

-Chachapoyas is a thoroughly nice place with a great main plaza.
-It was the place where the Spanish launched their rampage in the Amazon region.
-There are lots of sights to see in the surrounds although it is a place often missed by travellers.
-I booked a trip to Kuelap Fortaleza for the next day.
+I landed in Chachapoyas to find a thoroughly nice place with a great main plaza.
+It is the place where the Spanish launched their rampage in the Amazon region.
+There are lots of sights to see in the surrounding areas although it is a place often missed by travellers.
+I booked a trip to Kuélap Fortaleza for the next day.

-As my time in Chachapoyas came to an end, I had to worry about the next step of my journey as the buses weren’t running because of the farmer’s barricades which were blocking the roads and not letting any vehicles past.
+As my time in Chachapoyas came to an end, I had to worry about the next step of my journey as the buses weren’t running due to farmer’s barricades, which were blocking the roads and not letting any vehicles past.

-My aim was to do the whole trip without flying so I needed to travel by road in order to get a boat to the Amazon river to get to Venezuela.
+My aim was to do the whole trip without flying so I needed to travel by road in order to get a boat down the Amazon River to get to Venezuela via Brazil.

-I needed to get a bus to Tarapoto but there were no direct buses as they couldn’t get through.
+I needed to get a bus to Tarapoto but there were no direct buses, as they couldn’t get through.
 I’d also broken my phone as well as my watch.
 So I bought a new watch so at least I knew what time it was.
-I would need to get local buses and do the journey in small chunks…
+I would need to get local buses and do the journey in small chunks with frequent bus changes.